-- In the Windows Search bar, type regedit and open Registry Editor.
+- In the Windows Search bar, type Policy and open Edit group policy.

 In the end, you may want to turn to recovery options and get rid of the latest update.
 Yes, while it may be feature-rich or even better optimized to some extent, this or similar problems were enough for some users to make some decisive moves.

 We advise you to use some of the restore/reset functions before you finally decide to perform a clean reinstall.
 For that purpose, we’ll lead you through the Reset this PC procedure, retaining your data and resetting just your settings.

 - Press Windows key + I to open the Settings app.